Morgan County Schools

 Students transported by bus:

-a) Pre-K teacher/assistant will meet the bus upon arrival at the school.
-Teacher/assistant will initial the driver’s log sheet when collecting the children from the bus each morning.
+a) A Pre-K teacher/assistant will meet the bus upon arrival at the school.
+The teacher/assistant will initial the driver’s log sheet when collecting the children from the bus each morning.

-b) Driver will initial the driver’s log sheet when accepting children onto the bus each afternoon.
+b) Drivers will initial the driver’s log sheet when accepting children onto the bus each afternoon.

 c) All Pre-K students are required to sit in the front two seats on the bus.

-d) Parents/guardians will be required to come to bus door and initial driver’s log sheet before child will be allowed to exit bus on the afternoon run.
-Student will not be allowed to exit the bus if parent/guardian is not present.
-The student’s home school will be contacted and arrangements made to bring student back to the school.
+d) Parents/guardians will be required to come to the bus door and initial driver’s log sheet before the child is allowed to exit the bus on the afternoon run.
+Students will not be allowed to off the bus if a parent/guardian is not present.
+The student’s home school will be contacted and arrangements made to bring the student back to school.

 e) Teachers/assistants will keep an extra copy on hand of the driver’s log sheet to present to driver in the event of a substitute driver.

 f) Teachers will collect the driver’s log sheet on the first of each month.
 Log sheets will be forwarded to the Pre-K office by the 5th of each month.

 It is very important that your child is not left waiting for his or her ride in the evening, as this can be very upsetting for a child.
 A written note is required in advance if your child is to be picked up by anyone other than the parent or those indicated on the emergency information sheet.